-Working with the Dean of Harvard College are the thirteen Allston Burr Senior Tutors, one in each of the Houses.
+Working with the Dean of Harvard College are the thirteen Allston Burr Resident Deans (formerly Senior Tutors), one in each of the Houses.
 These resident deans are directly responsible for the academic and personal welfare of undergraduates.
-The Dean of Freshmen and the three Assistant Deans of Freshmen in Residence have the same responsibilities for first-year students.
+The Dean of Freshmen and the three Resident Deans for Freshmen (formerly Assistant Deans) have the same responsibilities for first-year students.
 The Coordinator of Transfer and Visiting Student Programs fulfills such responsibilities for visiting undergraduates.

 Whenever instructors have a concern about an undergraduate, they are urged to contact the appropriate resident dean.
 Students' House affiliations or freshman status are indicated on course lists.
-A list of Senior Tutors and the Assistant Deans of Freshman may be found in the FAS Directory on page 68.
+A list of Resident Deans may be found in the FAS Directory on page 71.